-As we approach International Women’s Day, a campaign to celebrate the achievements of women globally, it’s important to reflect on the progress that’s been made towards gender equality in the workplace.
+As we approach International Women’s Day, it’s important to reflect on the progress that’s been made towards gender equality in the workplace.
 At the same time, we must also recognise the inequality and discrimination women still face and the long road ahead towards gender parity.

-One key issue that still demands our attention is the gender pension gap – the gulf between how well-prepared men and women are for retirement.
+One key issue is the gender pension gap – the gulf between how well-prepared men and women are for retirement.
 This gender gap has loomed over the pension sector for decades.
 And as the cost-of-living crisis bites, the issue is becoming more acute.

 My Pension Expert’s recent survey of 2,000 UK adults found that 61% of women say the cost-of-living crisis has made retirement seem impossible – compared to 49% of men.
 Further, only 29% of women are confident that they will retire at their desired age.

-In the fight for gender equality, ensuring women are equipped to achieve the retirement of their dreams is vital.
+In the fight for gender equality, it’s vital we ensure women are equipped to achieve the retirement of their dreams.

 Bridging the gender pension gap

-Addressing gender disparity in the pension sector is complex and will require a coordinated, sustained effort from the government, employers, and the pension industry to address the problem.
+Addressing gender disparity in the pension sector is complex.
+It will require a coordinated, sustained effort from the government, employers, and the pension industry to address the problem.

 Further, more must be done to help female employees engage with their workplace pension, assess the state of their savings and understand the potential benefits of increasing their contributions.
 According to our research, just 26% of women say that they have savings and plans in place to sustain their current lifestyle in retirement.
 A long-overdue simplification of the pensions system and introduction of the pensions dashboard will play a crucial role here.